 • Be made in writing to the clerk, who will determine the most appropriate course of action dependent on the nature of the complaint.

 Complaints against the board of trustees will:

-- Be dealt with by the CEO. - Follow the complaints procedure, including a panel hearing where applicable.
+- Be dealt with by the CEO, or if deemed appropriate an external investigator - Follow the complaints procedure, including a panel hearing where applicable.

 Complaints against the CEO will: